Lung cancer

 How is lung cancer treated?

-• The type of tumor: is it non-small cell or small cell?
+- The type of tumor (non-small cell or small cell tumor?)

 In any case, an operation is only considered if the patient’s condition in general is stable enough.
 For example, an existing condition such as cardiac insufficiency may constitute a risk that is too great for a surgical intervention.
 As the average age for getting lung cancer is around 70, many lung cancer patients are affected by other, age-related conditions.

-• Radiotherapy: this aims to use radiation to damage tumor cells while protecting the surrounding tissue as much as possible.
+- Radiotherapy in combination with other procedures: this aims to use high-energy radiation to damage tumor cells while protecting the surrounding tissue as much as possible.

 What are targeted cancer therapies?